MattFaz/Userscripts/README.md

 -   [ ] 🪲 Bug: sf-pin-object currently only works when you load directly onto the Object Manager page _(or refresh page when on the Object Manager)_.
 -   [ ] 🚀 Enhancement: sf-custom-tabs add a way to add tabs without needing to edit script
+-   [ ] 🚀 Enhancement: trakt-collection-remover Update to remove TV Shows _(may work, but is untested)_
+-   [ ] 🪲 Bug: trakt-collection-remover button disappears when selecting 'next page', requires a page refresh

 ## Contributing